- Enjoy private guided tours of Tokyo and Kyoto

-Day 2: Guided Tour of Tokyo
+Day 2: Enjoy a Guided Tour of Tokyo

-Day 3: Hiroshima
+Day 3: Discover Hiroshima's History

-Day 4: Miyajima Island
+Day 4: Boat to Miyajima Island

 Chat with a local specialist who can help organize your trip.

-Day 6: Guided Tour of Kyoto
+Day 6: Go on a Guided Tour of Kyoto

-Day 7: Kyoto
+Day 7: Learn About Traditional Arts in Kyoto

 Alternatively, take a day trip to the peaceful bamboo grove of Arashiyama on the outskirts of the city.
 Walk among the towering stalks before visiting the Tenryui-ji temple.
-Then perhaps take a boat cruise down the Hozugawa River to see the area's natural beauty in all its glory.
+Then take a boat cruise down the Hozugawa River to see the area's natural beauty in all its glory.

 Day 8: Day Trip to Nara

-Day 9: Takayama
+Day 9: Go Back in Time in Takayama

-Day 12: Kanazawa
+Day 12: Wander Through Landscaped Gardens in Kanazawa

 Day 14: Depart Tokyo